cvlabsio/ReleaseTheHounds/README.md

 # ReleaseTheHounds
-Tool to upload large datasets and interact with BloodHound CE API.
-I have encountered issues uploading large files to the API -- this project will take a `.zip` file or a directory of JSON data files from `SharpHound.exe` data collector, split the file into workable chunks, and submit them to the BHCE API for ingestion.
+Tool to interact with BloodHound CE API.

+- [x] **Data upload.** I have encountered issues uploading large files to the API -- this project will take a `.zip` file or a directory of JSON data files from `SharpHound.exe` data collector, split the file into workable chunks, and submit them to the BHCE API for ingestion.
+- [x] **Path querying.** Currently, there is no easy way to mark users as compromised and query attack paths from a list of users.
+This tool can take in a list of compromised users (e.g., from a password spray) and query for attack paths.
+- [ ] **Raw Cypher querying.** Run a custom cypher query.
+(TO DO)
+- [ ] **Find alternate attack paths.** Find _as many_ attack paths from a source to a dest as possible/reasonable.
+Sometimes, the shortest path isn't the easiest to exploit :).
+(TO DO)

 The `api.py` code is built from the [sample API client provided by @SpecterOps](https://support.bloodhoundenterprise.io/hc/en-us/articles/11311053342619-Working-with-the-BloodHound-API).
 You may find this project helpful to reference or expand upon when interacting with the API.

 ```
-$ python3 release_the_hounds.py -l 20230907112428_BloodHound.zip
+$ python3 release_the_hounds.py upload -l 20230907112428_BloodHound.zip

           __________       .__
           \______   \ ____ |  |   ____ _____    ______ ____